14 volcanic tremors logged in Kanlaon

-A total of 14 volcanic tremors were logged from Kanlaon Volcano in the past 24 hours, state volcanologists reported Saturday.
+A total of 14 volcanic tremors were logged in Kanlaon Volcano in the past 24 hours, state volcanologists reported Saturday.

 The volcano’s edifice is inflated and had a 600-meter tall plume described as a “voluminous emission” which drifted southeast.